Authentication

 (PAM).
 PAM is currently supported in AIX, FreeBSD, HP-UX, Linux, Mac OS

 X, NetBSD and Solaris.
-PAM authentication is disabled by default, so you

-./configure --enable-pam && make install
+compilation: ./configure --enable-pam

 Options: